Pang/ShieldMaidens_PatchNotes/README.md

 # ShieldMaidens_TestReleases

+#### v0.4.6.1 [September 16, 2021]
+- More in-game sounds added (inc: all boss fights) and improved previously added sounds.
+Scene music also made quieter.
+- Added camera focus points during boss fights, This is to indicate to the player that these are significant events
+- Adjustments to how the camera follows you, the y-axis is no longer dead-zone but has a soft follow instead.
+- DeltaTime and frame issues no longer affecting speed of boss fights
+- Added an exit button to main menu (where load slots are) so it's easier to find

+---

 ### Version 0.4.6 Notes [September 10, 2021]
 - 2 Compositions added, one for the opening and pillage scene, the other more relaxing to fit your settlement!
 - Sound effects for hitting enemies, blocking arrows, picking up and using pots now in the game.
 There's also mute button on the pause menu just incase you want to listen to your own music ;)